khaidarovs/slackbot/README.md

 Once you join the workspace, use the slash commands and acceptance tests outlined below to test the functionality of our bot.
 The slash commands are broken into 4 functionality categories: onboarding, meetup, activity warnings & mood messages, general & channel archiving.
 Please refer to each section below to find more details on how to use the slash commands and potential acceptance tests you could run.

 # The complete set of slash commands available in the workspace:
+Note that many of these slash commands use Slack API calls, which have rate limiting in place to prevent too many calls being made in a short amount of time.
+As a result, try not to spam inputting the slash command all at once, as it may temporarily crash the bot (this would be seen via operation dispatch errors).
+In the case that happens, you would need to wait for a few minutes for the commands to be working again.

 ## Onboarding: